 Workbook.
 2004.
 Self published.
 Offset printed, hand bound book.
 Edition: 67.

 Adjunct Faculty.
-Eastern Connecticut State University and University of Hartford.
-Spring 2018.
+Eastern Connecticut State University, University of Hartford, University of Connecticut.
+2018-2019.

 MFA Candidate Mentor.
 Massachusetts College of Art.
 Fall 2017.